 Specialist leaders of education are outstanding middle and senior leaders.
 They have at least 2 years of leadership experience

-in a particular specialism (for example, mathematics, school business management, initial teacher training).
+in a particular specialism (eg mathematics, school business management, initial teacher training).

 Their role is to support individuals or teams in a similar position in other schools.
 They help others achieve outstanding leadership in their area of specialism.